ZakariaElKhaldi/PFE-Gestion-Scolaire/README.md

 3. Check that the backend server is running properly
 4. Verify in the browser console that you're logged in with the correct user ID

-### API 404 Errors
+### API 401 Unauthorized Errors
+1. Check that you're properly logged in (JWT token in localStorage)
-1. Check that the backend server is running on the correct port
+2. Verify that the frontend API client is configured to include the Authorization header
-2. Ensure API routes match the expected endpoints
-3. Verify that your database contains the necessary data
+3. Make sure you're using the correct API client for requests rather than direct fetch calls
-4. Check authentication (JWT token) in local storage
+4. Check that the Vite proxy is properly configured in vite.config.ts
+5. Restart both frontend and backend servers

 ### Database Connection Issues
 1. Verify your MySQL server is running